alexander7xu/saar_cl/3_cky_parsing/README.md

 ## Extra Points

+- I implemented a method to convert the nltk format CFG into Chomsky Normal Form.
 - I implemented the method to count the number of parse trees without actually computing these parse trees.
 - I plotted a Sentence Length vs. Speed & Number of Trees curve to compare the efficiency.